delapuente/js-for-gamedev/en/02-javascript/0202-modelo-de-datos/index.md

 ```

 This is the most frequent case, the _recommended_ one, and the one we shall use
-throughout this material; however, you ought to remember that under the hood,
+throughout this material; however, you should remember that under the hood,
 **the property name is a string.**

 In order to access an object's properties, we use the brackets `[` `]` with the